RoryAJames/CalgarySingleFamilyPermits/README.md

 ## Project Overview:

 For this project I wanted to take a dive into some single family housing permit data in the City of Calgary.
-This project consists of three parts:
+This project consisted of three parts:

 **Part 1)** Data cleaning, wrangling, handling missing values, and removing outliers.